J. S. Titiyal: Achievements and legacy

 J. S. Titiyal, as a specialist in Keratoplasty, Refractive surgery, Stem Cell transplantation, Contact lens, Low Vision Aid and Cataract including Phacoemulsification and Pediatric cataract, has several notable achievements during his career.
 He is reported to have performed the first live cornea transplantation surgery among Indian surgeons.
 He is credited with the first Intacs procedure for complex corneal problems.
-He has done successful surgeries on many eminent personalities such as Dalai Lama, Manmohan Singh, former Indian Prime Minister, Sheila Dikshit, former Chief Minister of Delhi, Dr. Murali Manohar Joshi and Prakash Singh Badal, Chief Minister of Punjab, among others.
+He has done successful surgeries on many eminent personalities such as Dalai Lama, Manmohan Singh (former Prime Minister of India), Sheila Dikshit (former Chief Minister of Delhi), Dr. Murali Manohar Joshi (former Union Minister) and Prakash Singh Badal (former Chief Minister of Punjab), among others.

 Titiyal delivered the first Dr. B. D. Joshi Oration on Therapeutic Contact Lenses in June 1999, organized by Vidarbha Ophthalmic Society.
 He has organized three international conferences on ophthalmology, the most notable one being the Orbis International, at New Delhi, in 1999.
 He regularly takes part in national and international conferences to give lectures and live surgical demonstrations.
 He has conducted various free eye camps across the country such as: